 Skip to content ↓

-Attendance
+Attendance and holidays

 Good attendance (over 95%) is a minimum expectation in all schools and it is essential for all children to meet this expectation if they are to maximise their progress with us.